Our patron – Sean Hepburn Ferrer

 Sean owns and operates ‘Crain & Ferrer’, with his partner Michael Crain , an agency dedicated to the management of legacy related intellectual properties.

 He is the Founder (& Chairman – ret) of the Audrey Hepburn Children Fund, a 501C-3 Public non-profit dedicated to continuing his mother’s humanitarian efforts as a UNICEF ambassador.
 He was recently appointed Honorary Chair of the Audrey Hepburn Society at the US Fund for UNICEF in New York.
-He is also the Ambassador of Rare Disease Day for Eurordis, the European Organization for Rare Diseases.
+He has been the Ambassador of Rare Disease Day for Eurordis, the European Organization for Rare Diseases.

 Sean lives between Los Angeles, California and Florence, Italy with Karin Hepburn Ferrer and their respective 5 children.